mohtork/LinuxControlHub/README.md

 LinuxControlHub is a powerful web application for Linux server infrastructure management, providing advanced automation, task orchestration, and comprehensive server management capabilities.

-> ⚠️ **This project is developed using _vibe coding_ — a rapid, intuitive development approach focused on shipping features fast. _Use at your own risk_.
+> ⚠️ **This project is developed using _vibe coding_,  a rapid, intuitive development approach focused on shipping features fast. _Use at your own risk_.
 Carefully review the code and configurations before deploying in production.**

 ## Features